Kadoorie family

-The Kadoorie family or "Khedouri" (כדורי, خضوري, כצׄורי) are a wealthy Hong Kong–based family, originally Jews from Baghdad, Iraq.
-From the mid-18th century they were established in Mumbai (then known as Bombay), becoming one of the wealthiest families in Asia; their businesses were subsequently centered in Shanghai from the mid-19th century, and then in Hong Kong from the 20th century onwards.
+The Kadoorie family (כדורי, خضوري, כצׄורי) is a wealthy Hong Kong-based family, originally Iraqi Jews from Baghdad in Iraq.
+From the mid-18th century, the family was established in Mumbai (then known as Bombay), becoming one of the wealthiest families in Asia.
+Their businesses were subsequently centered in Shanghai from the mid-19th century, and then in Hong Kong from the 20th century onwards.
+They fled to Hong Kong after the communist takeover of China in 1949.
 The Kadoorie family has been described as the wealthiest non-ethnic Chinese family in Hong Kong.

+The Kadoorie family has maintained a prominent position in commerce and society in Southeast Asia despite the effects of World War II and the rise of Communist rule in China.
+The family has played a significant role in the economic development of the southeastern coast of China and Hong Kong.

-Family members
+Notable family members

-The Kadoorie family includes a number of notable individuals:
+The Kadoorie family has included a number of notable individuals: